SaladCloud Blog

 BOB: IBM’s research team recently published some of their work with a major company in the healthcare space, where security and data privacy are paramount.
 They’ve put together a framework for supporting artificial intelligence workloads that uses fully homomorphic encryption (FHE) for applications on federated infrastructures.
 The idea is to protect the workload—not just the machine learning algorithm, but also the data set.
 How might that change our understanding of trustless computing?

 Fully homomorphic encryption is an interesting topic.
-To put it in simpler terms, it’s the idea that you can run a software package without actually knowing what the algorithm itself is doing, or have any notions about the underlying data being processed.
+To put it in simpler terms, it’s the idea that you can run a software package without actually knowing what the algorithm itself is doing or having any notions about the underlying data being processed.
 There’s the encryption aspect.
 The software is locked away in a state where whoever owns the hardware resource running the code can’t see what’s occurring.

 BOB: That reminds me of a comment you once made about highly secure computing environments.
 You said that if someone has access to your hardware, you should still assume they can read everything on there.
 Does FHE alter what we’ve traditionally understood about security and privacy?